Conference Agenda

 🟩 From Agreement to Alignment: Creating Enrollment Contracts That Support Families and Schools | Laurie Baluyot

-Good contracts preserve and define relationships, and how we approach the contract with our families will set the tone for the rest of the school year.
-Attendees will learn how to create and implement a more effective family enrollment contract.
+Good contracts preserve and define relationships, and how schools approach enrollment contracts sets the tone for the school year.
+Attendees will learn how to create and implement more effective family enrollment contracts.

 🟧 Triumph is a Skill That Can Be Learned: Building Student Resilience Across Choice-Based Learning Environments | Beatriz Martinez